Monkey bite

-A monkey bite is the bite of a monkey and is the second most common animal bite after dogs in India.
+A monkey bite is the bite of a monkey and is the second most common animal bite after dog bites in India.
 Monkey bites account for 2–21% of animal bite injuries.
 Monkey bites are an important risk among travelers and after dog bites is the most common animal bite for travelers.
 Treatment depends upon many factors including the suspicion of rabies.
 Management involves: